 5. When do clubs practice?
 Clubs practice at various times throughout the week.

 6. Where do clubs practice?
 Many clubs use on campus facilities to practice but some do practice at locations around the Richmond/Lexington area as well as surrounding counties.

 7. How are clubs funded?
-EKU Club Sports are entirely self-fund but are eligible for additional funding from the Student Government Association.
+EKU Club Sports are entirely self-funded but are eligible for additional funding from the Student Government Association.